- Code INDG2002

 The Contemporary Australian Indigenous Music Studies course is designed to give students the knowledge and skills to interact with Australian Indigenous music in its contexts inclusive of narratives and issues pertinent to the music and its peoples.
 Students will examine a range of protocols and TCEs (traditional cultural expressions) that serve to inform them in their research and practical assignments and/or engagements with Australian Indigenous music.
 A comprehensive study of contemporary Australian Indigenous music styles and aural analysis of the same serves to introduce students to a widening cultural biography and a living culture with which they can have relationship.

-critique Australian Indigenous music with reference to style, aural awareness,
+- analyse and critique Australian Indigenous music with reference to style, aural awareness, context, narratives and issues;

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.